Polarized Deep Inelastic Scattering as $x \to 1$ using Soft Collinear Effective Theory: Conclusion

 \section{Conclusion}

-We have resummed the Sudakov double logarithms $[\alpha_s \ln(1-x)]^n$ in the structure functions $g_1$ and $g_2$ of polarized DIS using SCET.
-We computed the one-loop matching coefficients for the order $\lambda$ operators in the matching of the current onto SCET. $g_2$ is given by a quark-gluon PDF distribution $h_q(x,u)$ where $x$ is a parton momentum fraction, and $u$ is a SCET momentum fraction label.
+We have resummed the Sudakov double logarithms $[\alpha_s \ln(1-x)]^n$ in the structure functions $g_1$ and $g_2$ of polarized DIS using SCET. $g_2$ is given by a quark-gluon PDF distribution $h_q(x,u)$ where $x$ is a parton momentum fraction, and $u$ is a SCET momentum fraction label.
 We computed the anomalous dimension of the quark-gluon PDF operator.
 These results give the leading order resummation for $g_2$ including the full $\alpha_s$ correction as $x \to 1$.

-These results can also be used for one loop and next-to-leading log analyses of other hard QCD scattering processes, such as the ones to be probed at the upcoming EIC.
+We computed the one-loop matching coefficients for the order $\lambda$ operators in the matching of the current onto SCET.
+These results can also be used for one-loop and next-to-leading log analyses of other hard QCD scattering processes such as Drell-Yan or dijet production.

+The extension of our results to higher order in $\alpha_s$ has no conceptual difficulties, though the calculation will be significantly more complicated than the results presented here.
+Power corrections lead to terms suppressed by $1-x$ or $M_p^2/Q^2$.
+Power corrections to the structure functions beyond the leading contribution computed here, which have additional factors of $1-x$, can be computed using results derived for $F_1$ in~\cite{Luke:2022ops} and the arguments in Section~\ref{sec:coeff}.
+Power corrections which lead to higher twist PDFs with additional partons have $1/u$ endpoint singularities in their coefficient function, which are not present in the leading term.
+The treatment of these endpoint divergences is non-trivial, and is an active area of investigation, e.g.~Ref.~\cite{Beneke:2020ibj}.

 \acknowledgments

 We thank J.~Bl\"umlein, Matthew Inglis-Whalen, Julie Pag\`es and Iain Stewart for helpful discussions, and J.~Bl\"umlein for {\tt Mathematica} files with the QCD formul\ae.
 We also thank Alamjeet Singh for help in comparing our results to the 3-loop QCD results in the literature.
 JSG acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [PGS-D 587640].
 JSG also thanks the Galileo Galilei Institute for Theoretical Physics, Florence and the Institut d'Etudes Scientifiques de Carg\`ese for their hospitality during the completion of this work.
 This work was partially supported by the U.S. Department of Energy (DOE) award number DE-SC0009919.
 JR is supported by the U.S. Department of Energy under grant contract number DE-FG02-05ER41367 and by the DOE Quark-Gluon Tomography Topical Collaboration under award number DE-SC0023646.